 - a neat and tidy appearance when auctioning from the stand.

-Before you can work as an auctioneer you must be:
+Before you can work as an auctioneer you must be either:

-- or employed by a business that holds company auctioneer registration.
+- employed by a business that holds company auctioneer registration.

 You may be exempt from registration if you are already a licensed real estate agent and auctioning land or property.

-- Ministry of Business, Innovation and Employment website - information about registering as an auctioneer
+- Trading Standards website - information about registering as an auctioneer

 Find out more about training